-Our view is that locally run organizations can nimbly and effectively provide for immediate and long-term community needs.
+Our view is that locally led organizations can nimbly and effectively provide for immediate and long-term community needs.
 Getting funds to them benefits communities directly and quickly.
-It also helps build capacity in local organizations who are committed to their communities for the long haul, helping them become more self-sufficient and resilient in the face of future disasters.
+It also helps invest in the capacity of local organizations that are committed to their communities for the long haul, helping them become more self-sufficient and resilient in the face of future disasters.
 (We captured on our thoughts in a colorful infographic, too.
 Check it out here.)

 Why donors and companies trust GlobalGiving